How did Alexander really develop his technique?

 In 2016 I encountered Jeando Masoero’s online work: his understanding of Alexander’s original way of working on yourself with conscious control.
 Jeando’s understanding is, in part, based on his readings of Delsarte’s system of gestural training that FM taught around 1900.
 Jeando’s procedures helped me to understand biomechanical aspects of Miss Goldie’s work that I could then find for myself.
 This showed me a more dynamic form of the AT and enabled me to rebuild strength after recovering from thirty years of chronic fatigue syndrome.
 I included these theories and methods in my book: The Alexander technique.
 The twelve fundamentals of integrated movement, published in 2021.

-However, I soon realised that some of the historical statements in my book were incorrect or needed verifying.
-I have researched the history in detail now for three years, reading and experimenting with the methods described by FM and many authors he would have read.
+However, I soon realised that some of the historical statements in my book were incorrect and they all needed verifying; unfortunately there had not been time to prepare a supplementary document with this information before publication due to Covid.
+I have now been researching the history in detail for three years, reading and experimenting with the methods described by FM and many authors he would have read.
+It became a much bigger project than I expected, and has been very fulfilling to explore.
 I’m also interviewing senior teachers and continuing to build my understanding of the full breadth of the AT work, past and present.
+I am delighted to begin to share this research with our profession through this course.

 Course details